Introduction

 Membership

-The Sacred Heart Parish pastoral council shall consist of 7-9 standing members who shall be discerned for service through a discernment process as outlined by diocesan guidelines.
-The membership of the council includes as ex-officio members, the pastor, parish administrator and any assigned parochial vicars.
-A member of the parish council rotates to serve as recording secretary.
-Council members must be Catholic, committed to the Eucharist and the Word of God.
-They should be good listeners, skilled to envision the future, possess consensus and bridge building skills and attentive to detail.
-They must be available to attend Council meetings, be active members of one if not more of Parish Mission groups.
-Council membership terms shall be for 3 years.
+The Sacred Heart Parish pastoral council consists of 7-9 members chosen through a discernment process based on diocesan guidelines.
+Ex-officio members include the pastor, parish administrator, and assigned parochial vicars.
+One council member serves as the recording secretary.
+Prospective Council members must be available to attend Council meetings and be active members of one if not more of Parish Mission groups.
 Council nominees do not represent or advocate a particular agenda or constituency group within the parish but rather represent the interests of the parish as a whole.
 Membership cannot be renewed with a consecutive term but former members can be re-nominated and discerned after a one year hiatus.
+The pastor may request members to stay on the council beyond their term if needed.

 Discernment Committee